dylansward/SWEN261-Famine_Now/docs/DesignDoc.md

 ### Definition of MVP

-The Minimum Viable Product will provide different functionality for users depending on how they log-in through our authenticator.
-Helpers will be able to see/search for ongoing famine efforts that need contributing to, and they will be able to add and remove them from their shopping baskets.
-These baskets will then be able to be checked-out once the helper is done modifying it.
-Admin users, who utilize the special "admin" login information, can add, remove, edit, and see ongoing famine effort listings, but will not have their own baskets nor can they see the baskets of others.
+The Minimum Viable Product provides different functionality for users depending on how they log-in through our authenticator.
+Helpers are able to see/search for ongoing famine efforts that need contributing to, as well as add and remove them from their shopping baskets.
+These baskets can then be checked-out once the helper is done modifying it.
+Admin users, who utilize the special "admin" login information, can add, remove, edit, and see ongoing famine effort listings, but do not have their own baskets and cannot they see the baskets of others.

 In order to assist helper users with choosing their contributions, our product also stores geographical information about the famines, and allows for the search of famines based on this location information.

-> _**[Sprint 4]** Provide a simple description of the Minimum Viable Product._

 ### MVP Features
->  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+- As a helper I want to see a list of needs so that I can choose what to contribute to.
+- As a helper I want to search for different needs so that I can more easily contribute to them.
+- As a helper I want to add needs to my basket so that I can easily curate a list of needs that I want to support.
+- As a helper I want to log in and out so that other users cannot access my basket.
+- As a helper I want to checkout my basket so that I can finalize my contributions to my chosen needs.
+- As a helper I want to have a persistent basket so that I can access it across multiple sessions.

+- As an admin I want to update the needs so that others can see accurate information.
+- As an admin I want to delete outdated needs so that people can fund current ones and not waste their money.
+- As an admin I want to create new needs so that others can contribute to them.
+- As an admin I want to log in and out so that other users cannot utilize my elevated permissions.

+- As a product owner I want to have a persistent inventory so that the system stays up-to-date.

 ### Enhancements
-> _**[Sprint 4]** Describe what enhancements you have implemented for the project._
+For this project, we implemented two different enhancements, one minor and one major.

+For our minor enhancement, we added location data to needs.
+When the admin creates or edits a need, they have the option to add a location that will also get saved in the backend alongside the MVP data.
+Helpers can then see this data, since it is retrieved with everything else, as well as search for needs based on it, which is done with an additional HTTP request parameter.

+For our major enhancement, we added a tier system that allows users to unlock random styles as they contribute more money.
+Both the styles that users have unlocked and the specific ones that they have active get saved in and retrieved from the backend, allowing each person's choice list and current choices to be saved across sessions.
+With the current selections in particular, having these be persistent means that users do not have to reselect their preferred style everytime they login, as that is handled automatically.

 ## Application Domain